Help Answer

 The Perfect Keylogger claims to log absolutely everything that happens on a computer, without the user knowing.

-So if you want to monitor activity on a computer, does it do everything it claims?
+So if you want to monitor activity on a computer, does Perfect Keylogger do everything it claims?

 And would the computer user know they were being monitored?